 Upon further analysis using the Pearson correlation, the table below maps a statistically significant correlation between the experience gap (i.e., the difference in experience between two opponents) and game success rate.
-The correlation demonstrates that
+The correlation demonstrates that users with more experience than their opponents have a higher success rate, indicating that experience-and by extension, skill-plays a crucial role in determining the game's outcomes.

 Game Type Correlation P-value Sample size

 Ludo 0.373156485 0.0 4000

-Fantasy Sports 0.801585505 0.0 1000000
+Fantasy Sports 0.801585505 0.0 100000

 Poker 0.306610304 0.0 4500000